Division: String Performance

 In 2012, Claudine was chosen to be a Fulbright Senior Scholar, where she served as artist-in-residence at the Te Kōkī New Zealand School of Music in Wellington.

-Students from the studio have found success in playing in sections of major symphony orchestras, have been featured on radio programs such as NPR’s “From the Top,” and won opportunities to solo with orchestra, including the Utah Symphony.
+Students from the studio have found success in playing in sections of major symphony orchestras, have been featured on radio programs such as NPR’s “From the Top,” and won opportunities to solo with renowned orchestras, including the Utah Symphony.

 Claudine has given presentations on BYU’s Primrose International Viola Archive (PIVA) around the globe.
 In May 2005, she was the host chair for the Primrose Competition and Festival and in 2008 served as the jury chair.
 She served on the executive board of the American Viola Society for seven years and has also been president of the Utah Chapter.
 Claudine coordinates the annual Primrose Memorial Concert.